 In a long-term study published in April 2015, researchers found that children who were victims of bullying by their peers “consistently showed an increased risk of young adult mental health problems such as anxiety, depression, and self-harm or suicidality whether or not they had a history of maltreatment by adults.”Lereya, et al.

-In other words, bullying can lead to greater mental health issues than physical, emotional, or sexual abuse.
-This is not to say that child abuse is not extremely harmful, but that bullying is much more devastating on a child's mental health than many people are aware.
+In other words, bullying leads to significant mental health issues and these finding highlight that bullying is much more devastating on a child's mental health than many people are aware.

 Long-term effects of bullying include: